 Despite the disappointing end to a day that included spectacular dismissals as Usman Khawaja caught Virat Kohli and Pat Cummins ran out Pujara with a direct hit, Starc was keen to focus on the positives.

 The bowler took 2-63 and felt that Australia's preparation paid dividends early in the day.

-"I think we've planned and prepared really well for this week and had a lot of vision to look at how India have played in the past," Starc said.
+"I think we've planned and prepared really well for this week and had a lot of vision to look at [in terms of] how India have played in the past," Starc said.